dheeraj21/11ku7-ai-nodecoder/README.md

 - **/webapp**: Toggle webapp mode for creating HTML web apps.

-- **/shell**: Toggle shell mode for generating and executing bash commands as well as creating multifile projects
+- **/shell**: Toggle shell mode for generating and executing bash commands.

 - **/save** <filename>: Save code blocks from the last AI response to a file.